SakethGG/MATLAB-For-Robotics-concepts/README.md

 - Modify the scripts to **test different transformations, robots, or environments**.
 - Combine multiple scripts to create **custom animations**.
 - Compare results with textbook problems to reinforce theoretical knowledge.

 ---

-## **📷 Examples & Demos**
-Here’s a sneak peek of some of the visualizations you’ll find in this repository:

-- **Rotation Visualization:** Animating individual axis rotations and fixed/moving frame transformations.
-- **Forward Kinematics:** Simulating a robotic arm’s motion given joint angles.
-- **Trajectory Planning:** Generating smooth joint-space and task-space paths.
-- **Control Implementation:** PD and PID control responses for robotic joints.

-*GIFs and screenshots will be added soon for better illustration.*

----